 Zinc improves ovarian function thereby decreasing androgens and increasing progesterone, which is a natural androgen blocker.
 In a recent clinical trial, zinc supplementation significantly improved hirsutism in just eight weeks.
 The recommended dose is 30-50 mg taken directly after dinner.
 Don’t take zinc on an empty stomach, or it could make you feel sick.
 See the 7 Ways Zinc Rescues Hormones.

 Peony and Licorice combination.
 Peony (Paeonia lactiflora) inhibits the production of testosterone and promotes the activity of the enzyme aromatase, which converts testosterone to estrogen.
 Licorice (Glycyrrhiza glabra) reduces serum testosterone in women and contains phytoestrogens that block androgen receptors.
 Together, the two herbs have the synergistic effect of normalizing the pituitary hormones.
+It’s just undergone a new 2017 clinical trial.
 Licorice raises blood pressure, so please consult a clinician about safe use.

 Reishi mushroom (Ganoderma lucidum) inhibits 5-alpha reductase which is the enzyme that converts testosterone to the more potent DHT hormone.
 Reishi has many other health benefits including immune enhancement and stabilization of the HPA (adrenal) axis.